-Some of the benefits of reflexology include its ability to stimulate nerve function, increases energy, boosts circulation, induces a deep state of relaxation, eliminates toxins, stimulates the central nervous system, prevents migraines, cleans up urinary tract conditions, speeds recovery after injury or surgery, helps relieve sleep disorders, reduces depression, and relieves pain.
-Furthermore, it can help ease the treatment of various cancer and even helps to soothe the pains of pregnancy, even those occurring after the baby is born.
+The benefits of reflexology include its ability to stimulate nerve function, increase energy, boost circulation, induce a deep state of relaxation, eliminate toxins, stimulate the central nervous system, prevent migraines, clean up urinary tract conditions, speed-up recovery after injury or surgery, help relieve sleep disorders, reduce depression, and relieve pain.
+Furthermore, it can help ease the treatment of various types of cancer and even helps to soothe the pains of pregnancy, even those occurring after the delivery.

 Many of us find ourselves on our feet all day at work.
 Whether you work in an office, a factory, a field, a hospital, or anything in between, there is a good chance that you put a lot of weight and stress on your feet every day.
-The thing is, that stress can also manifest itself in the other parts of our body.
-It is a similar situation to back pain.
-For back pain, people often get massages, so it makes sense that there should also be foot massages, right?
+It is not always the back, stress can manifest itself in the other parts of our body too.
+People often opt for massages, so it makes sense that there should be foot massages too, right?
 Reflexology is much more than a foot massage, but at its foundation, that’s the easiest way to describe the process.
 This specific area of massage therapy also includes the hands and ears, making it more of an extremity massage than a foot massage.

 What is Reflexology?